 ROVsim simulation software supports display on two (Pro and O&G), three (O&G only), or four (Gen3) monitors.
 It accomplishes this by using a Windows feature called “desktop spanning”.
 Setting up the system is straightforward if you select the appropriate hardware.

 Selecting the hardware

 Most recently manufactured, performance oriented desktop and laptop PC computers support displaying the Windows desktop across two(2) monitors.
-Many performance “3D game” oriented desktop PC computers support displaying the Windows desktop across three (3) monitors.
+Many performance “3D game” oriented desktop PC computers support displaying the Windows desktop across three (3) or four (4) monitors.
 When shopping for hardware the key is to check the graphics specifications to verify:

 a.
 Has a “dedicated” (not integrated) graphics adapter.
 Although ROVsim² will run on most modern PC computers, you will get optimum performance with a dedicated graphics adapter, preferably one that is designed for “3D gaming”.